 While writing a sermon on the first chapter of John, I came across this interesting observation from Karoline Lewis in her Fortress Preaching Commentary on John: “A quick review of the science of light in terms of our ability to see underscores the theological claim that is being made.
 It only takes the slightest bit of light for our optical system to adjust and see in the dark.
 When there is no light present at all, our eyes will never become accustomed to the darkness.”

 In a season where every spiritual path celebrates some festival of light, I find Lewis’ observation tremendously encouraging.
-It’s easy for us to focus on the darkness that exists in our world.
+It’s easy for us to focus on the darkness that exists in our world, especially in 2020.
 Facebook and the 24-hour news cycle do an excellent job of promoting every tragedy and sadness that is happening all around us.
 But if we’re paying attention, nature is telling us there is an alternative: we can shine whatever light we possess, armed with the hopeful knowledge that even the tiniest bit of light makes a huge difference to those we shine it on.
 It can go a long way in helping them navigate the darkness in their lives.

-Copyright ©2019 by David Taliesin, sabbatsandsabbaths.com
+Copyright ©20120by David Taliesin, sabbatsandsabbaths.com